rachelpeichen/PyTorch_CIFAR10/README.md

-The images in CIFAR-10 are of size 3x32x32, i.e. 3-channel color images of 32x32 pixels in size.
+The images in CIFAR-10 dataset are of size 3x32x32, i.e. 3-channel color images of 32x32 pixels in size.

 ![image](https://github.com/rachelpeichen/PyTorch_CIFAR10/blob/main/Images%20for%20README/Predicted.png)